 Updates to DriveBC are initiated by our ministry staff or maintenance contractors on the scene, including details (if available) like location, what’s going on, when the next update will be, whether there’s a detour and when the estimated opening time is planned.

 Once the update is inputted into the system, it’s displayed on the website within minutes.
-Ministry staff and maintenance contractors make every effort to stay informed, providing updates on DriveBC quickly, regularly and as conditions change.
+Ministry staff and maintenance contractors make every effort to keep you informed, providing updates on DriveBC quickly, regularly and as conditions change.

 You can help too.
 There’s a Report a Highway Problem tool on the DriveBC site, as well as a general feedback button.
 If you have a timely issue or concern, you can also reach out to @DriveBC staff via Twitter 24/7.